-- Make a fist.
-Place the thumb below your rib cage and above your navel.
+- Make a fist with one hand.
+Place your thumb of this hand below your rib cage and above your navel.

 - Grasp your fist with your other hand.
-Press it into the area with a quick upward movement.
+Press your fist into the area with a quick upward movement.

-If you are choking on something, you can perform the Heimlich maneuver on yourself:
+If you are choking on something, you can perform the Heimlich maneuver on yourself.
+Follow these steps:

 You can also lean over a table edge, chair, or railing.
 Quickly thrust your upper belly area (upper abdomen) against the edge.

-If you need to, you should repeat this motion until the object blocking the airway comes out.
+If you need to, you should repeat this motion until the object blocking your airway comes out.

 See also: Choking first aid